EDIpack/EDIpack2.0/doc/quickstart/02_dmft.rst

 In this section we take a step further to show how to integrate the
-|edipack2| as a solver for Dynamical Mean-Field Theory calculations.
+|edipack| as a solver for Dynamical Mean-Field Theory calculations.
-Specifically, here we discuss the step-by-step implementation of a Fortran program (see below) solving this model using DMFT with the |edipack2| exact diagonalization algorithm at :math:`T=0`.
+Specifically, here we discuss the step-by-step implementation of a Fortran program (see below) solving this model using DMFT with the |edipack| exact diagonalization algorithm at :math:`T=0`.

 Similar to the previous section, we consider a Fermi-Hubbard